MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks

-The creation of the QA pairs was carried out by students and authors of this paper, who are all experts in NLP and machine learning.
-All contributors followed a set of detailed \textbf{instructions}, fully available at \url{https://fbk.sharepoint.com/:b:/s/MTUnit/EZKUhrURd_xOm6V3CvcFmDwBRxb0Tc-44AHQpJJBNwLtMw?e=vWqJhd}, which outlined the process and quality criteria for creating and annotating the QA pairs.

-\paragraph{QA types and distribution.} For each talk, annotators were asked to produce at least 10 QA pairs, divided by both the type of \textit{question} and the type of \textit{answer}.
+\paragraph{Questions and Answers.} The creation of the original English QA pairs was carried out by MS/PhD students and researchers, who are all experts in NLP and machine learning.
+All contributors followed a set of detailed \textbf{instructions}, fully available at \url{https://github.com/hlt-mt/mcif/blob/main/dataset_build/annotation_guidelines/Question-Answering_Guidelines.pdf}, which outlined the process and quality criteria for creating and annotating the QA pairs.
+For each talk, annotators were asked to produce at least 10 QA pairs, divided by both the type of \textit{question} and the type of \textit{answer}.
 For question types, each talk required: \textit{i)} 3 general questions (pre-assigned, the same for all papers), \textit{ii)} 3 realistic, abstract-based questions, created after reading the abstract, and \textit{iii)} 4 paper-specific, transcript-based questions.
 We enforced this distribution to ensure a balanced representation of different question types.
 In all cases, contributors had to annotate each QA pair with a timestamp indicating where the answer appeared in the video, and assign \textbf{a label reflecting its source of information}: \textbf{A} (answerable from audio only), \textbf{V} (from video only), \textbf{AV} (from both), or \textbf{NA} (not answerable).
 A target distribution of answer labels was also required for each talk: a minimum of 7 A/AV pairs (with at least 5 AV), 2 V pairs, and 1 NA pair.
-If this distribution was not achieved through the existing QAs, additional pairs were created to meet the target.

 The guidelines, linked above, provided detailed recommendations on how to formulate clear, specific, and concise questions, avoiding vague or multi-part formulations, and ensuring answers directly addressed the question in no more than two sentences.
 They also included conventions for US spelling and number formatting.